 This year, during the afternoon of Holocaust Memorial Day, The Mayor of Ashford visited the Anne Frank Tree in Memorial Gardens.
 Here a posy was laid whilst sharing a moment of reflection.

-Pictured above, (left) the Mayor of Ashford laying a posie at the Ann Frank Tree in Memorial Gardens, Ashford, (centre) flowers and plaque at the Ann Frank Tree, (right) from left to right, Portfolio Holder for Culture, Tourism and Leisure Cllr Matthew Forest, The Mayor of Ashford Cllr Callum Knowles, together will Cllr David Smith, and Cllr Paul Clokie.
+Pictured above, (left) the Mayor of Ashford laying a posie at the Anne Frank Tree in Memorial Gardens, Ashford, (centre) flowers and plaque at the Anne Frank Tree, (right) from left to right, Portfolio Holder for Culture, Tourism and Leisure Cllr Matthew Forest, The Mayor of Ashford Cllr Callum Knowles, together will Cllr David Smith, and Cllr Paul Clokie.